teleprint-me/qwen3.c/README.md

 ## Inference the model

-To view help, simply run the binary.
+To view help, run the binary.

 ```sh
 ./runq
 ```

+You can configure model settings via the command line.
+Settings include a system prompt, setting temperature, sampling parameters and so forth.

 To run inference, we need to use a few flags from the help output.

 The inference engine supports both completions and chat completions via a mode parameter.
 For completions, use one of two keywords for the `-m` flag: `generate` or `chat` (default).